The start of the Iraq War 20 years later in photos

 David Furst/AFP via Getty Images

-March 19, 2008: An Iraqi boy watches as U.S. soldiers patrol through his neighborhood in Diyala province, northeast of Baghdad.
+March 19, 2008: An Iraqi boy watches as U.S. soldiers patrol his neighborhood in the Diyala province, northeast of Baghdad.

 /